Teri-Mayo Mushroom Medley Pizza

 Instructions:

-3. In a frying pan with some cooking oil, add the crushed garlic and sliced onion.
-Stir-fry until the onion is translucent and aromatic.
+In a frying pan with a little cooking oil, sauté the garlic and onion until fragrant and translucent.

 Japanese Mushrooms I used today: